Black Breath (band)

 Black Breath is an American extreme metal band from Washington that formed in Bellingham in 2006 and later moved to Seattle.
 They play crust punk-influenced death metal.
-A key factor of their sound is the "Boss HM-2 Heavy Metal Pedal", which was popularized by bands such as Entombed, Dismember and Edge of Sanity in the early 1990s.
+A key factor of their sound is the "Boss HM-2 Heavy Metal Pedal", popularized by bands such as Entombed, Dismember and Edge of Sanity in the early 1990s.

 History

 Black Breath began in 2005, playing local bars and house shows in Bellingham.
-They released a few demos, and toured the underground before finally recording an actual EP in 2008.
-In 2008 they released the Razor to Oblivion EP under their own label, Hot Mass Records.
-The EP gained attention in the local music underground and the band signed with Southern Lord Records, a Los Angeles based metal and hardcore punk oriented label, in October 2009.
+They released a few demos and toured the underground before recording an EP in 2008.
+In 2008, they released the Razor to Oblivion EP under their own label, Hot Mass Records.
+The EP gained attention in the local music underground and the band signed with Southern Lord Records, a Los Angeles-based metal and hardcore punk-oriented label, in October 2009.
 Black Breath toured across the country to support the EP as a support act for Victims, Rise and Fall, and Trap Them.
-Southern Lord then took over the distribution of the EP, which was re-released under the new label, and Black Breath went to the east coast to record their debut album, Heavy Breathing, at GodCity Studios, owned by Converge guitarist Kurt Ballou.
+Southern Lord took over the distribution of the EP, which was re-released under the new label.
+Black Breath went to the east coast to record their debut album, Heavy Breathing, at GodCity Studios, owned by Converge guitarist Kurt Ballou.
 Heavy Breathing was released on March 30, 2010, by Southern Lord.
-Their second album titled Sentenced To Life was released March 27, 2012, also on Southern Lord Records.
+Their second album, Sentenced To Life, was released March 27, 2012, also on Southern Lord Records.

-In October 2014 it was announced that Black Breath would be returning to GodCity Studios to record their follow up, Slaves Beyond Death, for an early 2015 release.
-Elijah Nelson, the band's bassist, was found dead on December 29, 2019.
+In October 2014, it was announced that Black Breath would return to GodCity Studios to record their follow up, Slaves Beyond Death, for an early 2015 release.
+Bassist Elijah Nelson was found dead on December 29, 2019.